What are dial plans?

-Because any tenant dial plan is effectively merged with a given user's service country dial plan, it is likely that the service country dial plan's normalization rules need to be evaluated in order to determine which tenant dial plan normalization rules are needed.
+Because any tenant dial plan is effectively merged with a given user's service country/region dial plan, it is likely that the service country/region dial plan's normalization rules need to be evaluated in order to determine which tenant dial plan normalization rules are needed.
 The Get-CsEffectiveTenantDialPlan cmdlet can be used for this purpose.
 The cmdlet takes the user's identity as the input parameter and will return all normalization rules that are applicable to the user.

 Creating normalization rules

 Normalization rules use .NET Framework regular expressions to specify numeric match patterns that the server uses to translate dial strings to E.164 format.
 Normalization rules can be created by specifying the regular expression for the match and the translation to be done when a match is found.
 When you finish, you can enter a test number to verify that the normalization rule works as expected.